prancer-io/cloud-validation-framework/docs/docs/api/api_overview.md

 **How to use Prancer Enterprise APIs**
 ===

-Here is the steps about how to generate access token and access prancer enterprise apis.
+Here are the steps to generate an access token and access prancer enterprise APIs.

 ## 1) Generate API Token: